OlawaleJnr/disney-ui-clone/README.md

 ## Overview

 This repository is a Flutter-based recreation of the Disney+ home page UI.
 The focus is on pixel-accurate layout, responsive behavior across screen sizes, and smooth UI animations.
-It is implemented primarily in Dart and targets standard Flutter platforms (Android, iOS, web where applicable).
+It is implemented primarily in Dart and targets standard Flutter platforms (Android, iOS).

 Repository metadata (from the repository):
 - Repository: OlawaleJnr/disney-ui-clone